-- the success of competing therapies and products that are or become available; - our ability to obtain and maintain patent protection and defend our intellectual property rights against third-parties; - the performance of third-parties upon which we depend, including third-party contract research organizations, or CROs, and third-party suppliers, manufacturers, group purchasing organizations, distributors, and logistics providers; - our ability to maintain our relationships and contracts with our key vendors; - our ability to recruit or retain key scientific, technical, commercial, and management personnel or to retain our executive officers; - our ability to maintain proper functionality and security of our internal computer and information systems and prevent or avoid cyber-attacks, malicious intrusion, breakdown, destruction, loss of data privacy or other significant disruption; and - the extent to which health epidemics and other outbreaks of communicable diseases, including the ongoing COVID-19 pandemic, disrupt our operations, the operations of third parties on which we rely or the operations of regulatory agencies we interact with in the development of CTI1601
+- our ability to comply with regulatory requirements applicable to our business and other regulatory developments in the United States and other countries: - the size and growth of the potential markets for CTI-1601 or any other product candidate that we may develop in the future, the rate and degree of market acceptance of CTI-1601 or any other product candidate, if approved, that we may develop in the future and our ability to serve those markets: - Competing therapies and products including those that are still in clinical development which become available via marketing authorizations or compassionate use and their impact on our ability to recruit and retain clinical trial patients, to obtain and maintain potential expedited regulatory pathways, and to commercialize current and future product candidates, if approved, (including the impact of potential barriers to entry if a competitor is able to establish a strong market position before we are able to commercialize our products); - our ability to obtain and maintain patent protection and defend our intellectual property rights against third-parties; - the performance of third parties upon which we depend, including third-party contract research organizations ("CROs") and third-party suppliers, manufacturers, distributors, and logistics providers; - our ability to maintain our relationships and contracts with our key vendors; - our ability to recruit or retain key scientific, technical, commercial, and management personnel and to retain our executive officers; - our ability to maintain proper functionality and security of our internal computer and information systems and prevent or avoid cyber-attacks, malicious intrusion, breakdown, destruction, loss of data privacy or other significant disruption; and - the extent to which health epidemics, unforeseen emergencies and other outbreaks of communicable diseases, including the ongoing COVID-19 pandemic and the efforts to mitigate it, disrupt our operations, the operations of third parties on which we rely or the operations of regulatory agencies we interact with in the development of CTI-1601.

 These forward-looking statements are based on management's current expectations, estimates, forecasts and projections about our business and the industry in which we operate, and management's beliefs and assumptions are not guarantees of future performance or development and involve known and unknown risks, uncertainties and other factors that are in some cases beyond our control.
 In light of the significant uncertainties in these forward-looking statements, you should not rely upon forward-looking statements as predictions of future events.
 Although we believe the expectations reflected in the forward-looking statements are reasonable, the future results, levels of activity, performance or events and circumstances reflected in the forward-looking statements may not be achieved or occur at all.
 Except as required by law, we undertake no obligation to publicly update any forward-looking statements, whether as a result of new information, future events or otherwise after the date of this Annual Report on Form 10-K or to reflect the occurrence of any unanticipated events.
-Comparisons of results for current and any prior periods are not intended to express any future trends on indications of future performance, unless expressed as such, and should only be viewed as historical data.
+Comparisons of results for current and any prior periods are not intended to express any future trends or indications of future performance, unless expressed as such, and should only be viewed as historical data.